-The device can also work for up to 15A load current when powering from a 3.3-V Bus with single Vin configuration.
+The device can also work for up to a 20-A load current when powering from a 3.3-V Bus with a single Vin configuration.
 To ensure the internal analog circuitry and the gate drives are powered up properly, VCC pin should be shorted to VIN pins with low impedance trace.
 A trace with at least 24-mil width is recommended.
 A 2.2- μ F, at least 6.3-V rating VCC-to-PGND decoupling capacitor is still recommended to be placed as close as possible to VCC pin.
-Due to the maximum rating limit on VCC pin, the VIN input range under this configuration is 3-V to 5.3-V. The input voltage must stay higher than both VIN UVLO and VCC UVLO, otherwise the device will shut down immediately.
-Figure 19 shows an example for this single VIN configuration.
+Due to the maximum rating limit on VCC pin, the VIN input range under this configuration is 3 V to 3.6 V. The input voltage must stay higher than both VIN UVLO and VCC UVLO, otherwise the device will shut down immediately. 🕅 7-4 shows an example for this single VIN configuration.